1971 Nebraska Cornhuskers football team: Oregon

-The Nebraska reserves were on the field in the 4th quarter, working under a comfortable 34-0 lead, when a fumbled punt allowed Oregon to put in a late score to avoid the shutout with 3 minutes to play.
+The Nebraska reserves were on the field in the 4th quarter, working under a comfortable 34–0 lead, when a fumbled punt allowed Oregon to put in a late score to avoid the shutout with 3 minutes to play.

+The Blackshirt Defense stymied the Ducks' highly-touted passing attack of Dan Fouts to Bobby Moore, who changed his name to Ahmad Rashad in 1973.

 Two days later, Nebraska vaulted Notre Dame for the No. 1 spot in the polls and never relinquished it.

 Minnesota

-Minnesota managed a 2nd-quarter touchdown, but the game was never really in doubt as Nebraska extended their unbeaten streak to 21 games.
+Minnesota managed a 2nd-quarter touchdown, but the game was never really in doubt as Nebraska extended their unbeaten streak to 21 games in what would be Golden Gopher coach Murray Warmath's last meeting vs. the Cornhuskers.

 Texas A&M

 Two huge plays left Nebraska's signature on the Texas A&M win, as Johnny Rodgers tore off a 98-yard kickoff return for a touchdown, and Bill Kosch returned an interception 95 yards for a score of his own.
 The Aggies also managed a big score for their only points, an equally-impressive 94-yard kickoff return touchdown.

 Utah State

-Utah State was behind 0-35 when they managed to avoid the shutout with a 3rd-quarter touchdown, but the PAT was blocked.
+Utah State was behind 0–35 when they managed to avoid the shutout with a 3rd-quarter touchdown, but the PAT was blocked.
 The Cornhuskers ran the margin of victory back up again with a final fourth-quarter touchdown.